Many people think of cats as independent and aloof animals, but the truth is that cats benefit from training as much a dogs do.

 - A teaspoon.

-Start off by getting your cat used to the idea that she is fed soft food twice a day (mornings and evenings, at the same time each day to start with, please).
+Start off by getting your cat used to the idea that she is fed soft food twice a day (mornings and evenings, at the same time each day to start with).
 This is fairly easy to do – start by having her in the kitchen with you.
 Have her bowl in your hand, with a teaspoon of soft food in the bowl.
 Next, gently tap a metal spoon to the edge of the bowl so that it makes a distinctive sound, and then immediately put the bowl down for her to enjoy.
 Repeat this for at least a week.

-When she’s consistently coming when you tap the bowl and she’s out of sight, start making it more difficult: tap the bowl at different times of day, when she’s sleeping, when she’s playing, grooming or investigating, and finally when she’s distracted outside.
+When she’s consistently coming when you tap the bowl and she’s out of sight, start making it more difficult: tap the bowl at different times of day, when she’s playing, grooming or investigating, and finally when she’s distracted outside.
 Remember to always give her a soft food treat for coming when called.

 This valuable exercise must be practiced every day so we can teach her to come even when she out in the garden exploring.
 That way, she will come and ‘check in’ at least twice a day whenever you call her.